-For the foregoing reasons, First Gulf Bank's motion to dismiss is denied.
-The Trustee

-Bankruptcy Rule 9074-1(a).
+For the foregoing reasons, Parson's motion to dismiss is denied.
+The Trustee shall submit a proposed order within fourteen days of the issuance of this decision, directly to chambers (via E-Orders), upon not less than two days' notice to all parties, as required by Local Bankruptcy Rule 9074-1(a).

-Dated: July 18, 2022 Poughkeepsie, New York
+Dated: August 3, 2022 Poughkeepsie, New York